-Translating theory into practice
+4 Translating theory into practice

-For the SCHOEPS ORTF-3D Outdoor Set, eight compact supercardioid CCM studio microphones are used.
+For the SCHOEPS ORTF-3D Outdoor Set [12][10], eight compact supercardioid CCM studio microphones are used.
 All microphones, as well as the windscreen itself, are elastically suspended in order to decouple vibrations.
-Each vertical X/Y pair is composed of one front-addressed CCM 41 and one radially-addressed CCM 41 V. This enables a space-saving parallel arrangement of the microphone housings.
+Each vertical X/Y pair is composed of one front-addressed CCM 41 and one radially-addressed CCM 41V.
+This enables a space-saving parallel arrangement of the microphone housings.

-The windscreen and suspension have been developed by Schoeps together with the company Cinela.
+The windscreen and suspension have been developed by Schoeps together with the suspension specialist company CINELA.
 As with the "ORTF Surround" windscreen, elastic suspensions are also available for the ORTF-3D windscreen; fur, optional rain protection, multicore cables with breakout cables and integrated heating are standard.
 The windscreen is designed to be mounted by hanging.
-Thus long-lasting outdoor installations, e.g. from the roof of a stadium, are possible.
+Long-lasting 24/7 outdoor installations, e.g. from the roof of a stadium, are possible.
+This microphone arrangement, which was initially introduced as a prototype at the end of 2015, has already been sold or rented in considerable numbers to customers in the sports and VR sectors.